davidpots/playsongnotes/modules/getting-started/welcome.md

 - **Bookmark this website** - seriously, you'll want to use playsongnotes.com as the #1 spot to search all my lessons.
 It's much easier to navigate than Patreon, and it will always "link you out" to any Patreon pages that contain PDFs, etc.

-- **Remember your Patreon password!** - this is important!
-Make sure you keep track of your Patreon login, as you'll need to be logged in to access the members-only PDFs & other content I publish each week.
+- **Remember your Patreon login info** - this is important!
+Make sure you keep track of your Patreon email address & password, as you'll need to be logged in to access the members-only PDFs & other content I publish each week.

 <br /><br />
-## Now, for the fun stuff:
+## Now, for the fun stuff...

 - **You'll get an email every time I post something new** – in your inbox, this will come from "Patreon" – keep an eye out for it!
 I post 1-2 times a week with new content.
 The email will include include videos, PDFs, and anything else related to my new lesson.